-At this point, you may be wondering what actually drives different businesses and even giant companies to resort to vendor outsourcing.
+At this point, you may be wondering what actually drives different businesses and even giant companies to resort to software development vendors.
 The first and most obvious attractive reason is the lower price and the possibility to start and finish the development much faster.
 These days, it’s all about time to market so that’s certainly a very compelling argument in favor of choosing to outsource to software developers.
 And in the business world, time equals money.
-However, that being said, the financial side is not the only one that attracts companies and makes them choose outsourcing partners.
+However, that being said, the financial side is not the only one that attracts companies and makes them choose IT outsourcing vendors.
 Here are some other benefits that can be considered decision-making factors for businesses.

-Outsourcing companies create solutions for businesses all the time.
+Top IT outsourcing companies create solutions for businesses all the time.
 They encounter a lot of bugs and issues on a daily basis and thus have already discovered and mastered the best problem-solving techniques.
-Moreover, when delivering a bunch of projects, the experienced vendor probably doesn’t see new problems that they haven’t seen before often.
+Moreover, when delivering a bunch of projects, top software development vendors probably don’t see new problems that they haven’t seen before often.
 And hence sees the obvious issues and solutions instantly, while you might need some extra time for research and competitor analysis.

 Basically, when you are working with outsourced specialists, you receive quick and concentrated expertise and thought-through options for your desired solution.

-If your business is in need of scalability, and you need to develop an additional software solution or upgrade existing, hiring a vendor will be much wiser than looking for new employees.
+If your business is in need of scalability, and you need to develop an additional software solution or upgrade existing, hiring software development vendors will be much wiser than looking for new employees.
 Usually, in-house IT teams are focused on maintaining current affairs, and there are typically few resources available for taking on additional workload.
 Initiating this process may take months.
 Hiring new developers is tedious and expensive, especially if additional help is needed only for a limited amount of time.

 Access to wider expertise